 Elmore (Wheelock’87) is among 17 professors and administrators nationwide who have been named Pillars of the Profession by the National Association of Student Personnel Administrators (NASPA), a Washington, D.C., student affairs organization.
 The award honors educators of “sustained professional distinction” and “significant lifetime contributions,” as recognized by colleagues, students, or friends, according to NASPA.

-On March 11, 2019, Elmore and his fellow Pillars were honored at a banquet at NASPA’s annual conference in Los Angeles.
+On Monday, March 11, Elmore and his fellow Pillars will be honored at a banquet at NASPA’s annual conference in Los Angeles.
+He’ll receive a certificate and a trophy.

 Elmore’s reaction to the honor is to quote Minnie May Freeman Penney, a 19th-century schoolteacher praised for leading more than a dozen children to safety during a killer snowstorm: “‘Too much has already been said of an act of simple duty.’”